-The enrichment media are intended to increase the copy number of specific pathogens and thereby improve the test sensitivity especially for pathogens that prefer to colonize tissues and do not circulate in high copy numbers in the blood stream.
-When inoculated with the patient sample (whether is whole blood, tissue biopsy or a swab from a specific infection site), the enrichment ingredients that enhance the growth of different pathogens will substantially increase the chances to detect low copy pathogens by Polymerase Chain Reaction (PCR) following a 10 day incubation period.
+The enrichment media are intended to increase the copy number of specific pathogens and improve the test sensitivity, especially for pathogens that prefer colonizing tissues and do not circulate in high copy numbers in the bloodstream.
+When inoculated with the patient sample (whether it is whole blood, tissue biopsy, or a swab from a specific infection site), the enrichment ingredients that enhance the growth of different pathogens will substantially increase the chances of detecting low-copy pathogens by Polymerase Chain Reaction (PCR) following a ten day incubation period.

 We currently offer Pre-Enrichment followed by PCR for the following organisms: